merziy/python-matthes/data-visualization/README.md

 # Data Visualizations

-These python projects use libraries such as matplotlib
+These python projects use libraries such as matplotlib and plotly.